CONTRACT LABOUR COMPLIANCE SERVICES

 Comprehensive Contract Labour Compliances Services:

-Our services for Contract Labour Compliance are intended to benefit the principal employer, contract workers, and contractors, as well as any other stakeholders in the employment ecosystem.
+Our services for compliance for contract labour are intended to benefit the principal employer, contract workers, and contractors, as well as any other stakeholders in the employment ecosystem.
 Our primary goal is to guarantee that your company stays current with changing regulations and compliant with intricate details.
 The goal of these services is to offer complete compliance solutions for the contract labour needs of your company.
 We offer a comprehensive range of services to ensure compliance with contract labour laws, including:

 Why Choose Sankhla Consultants for Contract Labour Compliances?

 When it comes to contract labour compliances, the primary employer bears the majority of the responsibility.
 Failure to fulfil these obligations correctly could have dire repercussions for the organization.
-Sankhla Consultants is a specialised company that provides comprehensive services in contract labour compliances.
+Sankhla Consultants is a specialised company that provides comprehensive services in Contract labour statutory compliances.

 • One of the primary responsibilities is to ensure that a valid certificate is obtained under the Contract Labour (Regulation & Abolition) Act, 1970.
 This involves following the necessary procedures and regulations to ensure compliance with the act.